turbot/guardrails-docs/docs/getting-started/getting-started-gcp/send-alert-to-email/index.md

 - [Create a Static Exception to a Guardrails GCP Policy](/guardrails/docs/runbooks/getting-started-gcp/create-static-exception/)
 - [Create a Calculated Exception to a Guardrails GCP Policy](/guardrails/docs/runbooks/getting-started-gcp/create-calculated-exception/)

-In [the previous runbook](/guardrails/docs/runbooks/getting-started-gcp/create-calculated-exception) we saw notifications happening in the Guardrails console.
-Now let’s see how to receive those messages in  email.

 ## Step 1: Enable your workspace for notifications